symfony/symfony-docs/components/console/usage.rst

     $ php app/console d:g Fabien

-If you choose too short a command so it is ambiguous then no command will be run and some suggestions of the possible commands to choose from will be output.
+If you choose too short a command so it is ambiguous, then no command will be run and some suggestions of the possible commands to choose from will be output.